p4-team/ctf/2019-03-17-confidence2019/README.md

 ## 1. Challenges

-We had 16 challenges, all of which were solved.
+546 teams registered, of which 522 solved at least one challenge.
+We prepared 16 challenges, all of which were solved.

 ![](skoroboro.png)